saikat-says-cool/judgi/API_SUMMARY.md

     *   `onAIDocumentUpdate` callback in `CanvasEditorPage` handles these updates:
         *   `DOCUMENT_REPLACE`: Overwrites the entire `writingContent` with the AI's output.
         *   `DOCUMENT_WRITE`: Appends the AI's output to the existing `writingContent`.
-    *   AI-generated content is styled with a user-selected font family (`aiOutputFontFamily`) before insertion.
+    *   AI-generated content is styled with a user-selected font family using **Tailwind CSS classes** (e.g., `font-inter`) instead of inline styles, for better consistency and maintainability.
     *   **Specific Loading Feedback**: During AI document updates, the `aiDocumentAction` state in `CanvasEditorPage` is passed to `CanvasAIAssistant`.
 This allows the AI assistant's chat interface to display specific messages like "JudgiAI is appending to document..." or "JudgiAI is replacing document content..." instead of a generic "JudgiAI is thinking...", providing clearer user feedback during the AI's operation.
 *   **Unsaved Changes**: The `CanvasEditorPage` tracks changes to `writingContent`, `aiChatHistory`, and `documentTitle` to warn users about unsaved work before navigating away.
 An auto-save mechanism is also implemented.
 *   **Export Functionality**: Documents can be exported as `.docx` or `.pdf` using `docx` and `jspdf` libraries, respectively.
 The HTML content is converted to plain text (via Markdown) for these exports.

 ## 4. User Interface and Experience

-*   **Responsive Sidebar**: A dynamic sidebar (`Sidebar.tsx`) provides navigation between Chat and Canvas, and displays recent conversations/documents.
+*   **Responsive Sidebar**: A dynamic sidebar (`Sidebar.tsx`) provides navigation between Chat, Canvas, and Profile, and displays recent conversations/documents.
 It's responsive, collapsing on desktop and becoming a sheet on mobile.
 *   **Theming**: The application uses a dark theme by default, with Tailwind CSS and custom CSS variables (`src/globals.css`) ensuring consistent styling.
 *   **Loading Indicators**: `Square` icons with `animate-spin` are used as visual loading indicators for AI responses and document loading.
 *   **Toast Notifications**: `sonner` is used for user feedback (success, error, loading messages).
 *   **Markdown Rendering**: `react-markdown` with `remark-gfm` is used to render Markdown content in chat messages and AI assistant responses, ensuring rich text display.
+*   **Accessibility**: `aria-label` attributes have been added to all icon-only buttons across the application for improved screen reader support.
+*   **Code Maintainability**: The `parseAIResponse` function has been refactored into a shared utility (`src/utils/aiResponseParser.ts`) to centralize AI response parsing logic, improving code maintainability and scalability.

 This summary highlights the key technical components and their interactions, forming the foundation of the JudgiAI application.